GSA/digitalgov.gov/content/communities/user-experience.md

 slug: user-experience
 date: 2014-01-13 2:35:36 -0400
-title: 'User Experience'
+title: "User Experience"
-summary: "Brings together government user experience practitioners to create better user-centered products for the public."
+summary: "Create better user-centered products for the public."

 # Redirects: enter the path of the URL that you want redirected to this page
 aliases: